derlin/bitdowntoc/README.md

-                                   Whether to trim heading spaces in generated links (GitLab style) or not (GitHub style) (default: true) --anchors / --no-anchors         Whether to generate anchors below headings (BitBucket Server) (default: true) --comment-style [HTML|LIQUID]    Language to use for generating comments
+                                   Whether to trim heading spaces in generated links (GitLab style) or not (GitHub style) (default: true) --anchor-prefix TEXT             Prefix added to all anchors and TOC links (e.g. 'heading-') (default: '') --anchors / --no-anchors         Whether to generate anchors below headings (BitBucket Server) (default: true) --comment-style [HTML|LIQUID]    Language to use for generating comments